 “I nearly wasn’t around a few years ago – because of addiction to alcohol.
 Getting more deeply involved in the cars and the people that came together as a community, proved to me to be part of the road to recovery.
 If I had known that this was what I was supposed to be doing since I was 17, I might not have gone all around the houses to get to this place.”

-Right here, right now, Charles is at the centre of a vibrant community that gathers around the @DouzeCoupes Insta account – and manifests in the ‘Wacky Racers Coffee Club’ drive outs and regular Wimbledon car meet known as the ‘Southside Hustle’.
+Right here, right now, Charles is at the centre of a vibrant community that gathers around the @DouzeCoupes Insta account (which is still being run by Charles’s partner) – and manifests in the ‘Wacky Racers Coffee Club’ drive outs and regular Wimbledon car meet known as the ‘Southside Hustle’.